 Listed in: Mathematics and Statistics, as STAT-225

 This course is an introduction to nonparametric and distribution-free statistical procedures and techniques.
 These methods rely heavily on counting and ranking techniques and will be explored through both theoretical and applied perspectives.
 One- and two-sample procedures will provide students with alternatives to traditional parametric procedures, such as the t-test.
-We will also investigate correlation, regression, and one-way analysis of variance techniques in a nonparametric setting.
-A variety of other topics may be explored in the nonparametric setting including resampling techniques (for example, bootstrapping), categorical data and contingency tables, density estimation, and the two-way layout.
+We will also investigate correlation and regression in a nonparametric setting.
+A variety of other topics may be explored in the nonparametric setting including resampling techniques (for example, bootstrapping), categorical data and contingency tables, density estimation, and the one-way and two-way layouts for analysis of variance.
 The course will emphasize data analysis (with appropriate use of statistical software) and the intuitive nature of nonparametric statistics.
-Four class hours per week.